JunusEmre/Flight-Price---Cluster-Analysis/README.md

 ## 🚀 Launch the App
 Click below to open the dashboard directly in Streamlit:
 👉 [Open in Streamlit](https://flight-price---cluster-analysis-rbreuvhasnhimv2kyv2mtg.streamlit.app/)
+⏳ **Note:** The Streamlit app may take a moment to load due to initial setup or data processing.
+If it seems slow, please be patient — it will launch shortly!

 ## ⚙️ Requirements
 To run the app locally using the Python file, make sure you have the following packages installed: